 The selected candidate will undergo a background check and a Moderate Risk Background Investigation (MBI).
 This is a five-year background investigation with five-year periodic updates.

 Selection will be made consistent with the provisions of the Equal Employment Opportunity Plan adopted by the United States District and Bankruptcy Courts for the District of Columbia.
-QualificationsTo qualify for the CL-27,
+QualificationsRequired Education and Experience:

-the candidate must also possess a minimum of two years of specialized experience.To qualify for the CL-28,
+the candidate must also possess a minimum of two years of specialized experience.Specialized Experience:

 Progressively responsible experience that is in, or closely related to, the work of the position that has provided the particular knowledge, skills and abilities to successfully perform the duties of the position.Preferred Experience: